Covid 19 Coronavirus: Restaurant chain Good Group makes more than 150 workers redundant

-Hospitality chain the Good Group - owners of swanky waterfront restaurants like Botswana Butchery and White & Wongs - has made half of its more than 300 staff redundant amid the Covid-19 crisis.
+Hospitality chain the Good Group - owners of upmarket waterfront restaurants such as Botswana Butchery and White & Wongs - has made half of its more than 300 staff redundant amid the Covid-19 crisis.

 Its distraught former workers say they feel let down by the decision, and that getting rid of them part-way through the 12-week wage subsidy period was "cold".